john-org/2-react-Intro/readme.md

 ## Homework

 Review the notes below, step through them again using them and the finished version as a guide.

 Create an HTML table for the display of pirates by editing the Pirate component's JSX.

 ## Reading

 ## React Basics

-Refer to `reference > react-overview > Basics > 1-react.html`
+Refer to `reference > react-overview > 1-react.html`

 ```js
 const element = document.createElement('div');